-I grew up in a very traditional and loving family, and since when I was a little kid, I was taught to follow the rules and behave respectfully towards others, and I was urged to study hard, get high grades at school, and do sport.
-Long story short I was raised to be your typical nice guy, and the happy ending of this journey was always implied along the way: you will graduate with very high grades so that you will find a very good job (that has happened), and you will meet a caring woman who will become your loving wife and with whom you will start a family and live happily ever after.
-Too bad that by the time I finished the university and got a job that sort of mindset about marriage and family was outdated by at least 20 years…
+I grew up in a very traditional and loving family, and since when I was a little kid I was taught to follow the rules and behave respectfully towards others, and I was also urged to study hard, get high grades at school, and do sport.
+Long story short, I was raised as a typical Nice Guy, and if on one side the happy ending of the journey was never explicity mentioned, on the other side it was always implied nevertheless: you will graduate with very high grades (this part happened) so that you will find a very good job (this happened as well), and you will meet a caring woman who will become your loving wife and with whom you will start a family and live happily ever after.
+Too bad that by the time I finished the university and got a job, that sort of mindset on marriage and family was outdated by at least 20 years…

 I spent of most of my twenties in relationships, a total of three LTRs with fairly long breaks between them.
-In fact, I’ve never been afraid of being alone and I’ve always operated on a “better single than with a meh girlfriend” basis.
+Fact is, I’ve never been afraid of being alone and I’ve always operated on a “better single than with a meh girlfriend” basis.
 All of the three girls were fairly sough-after, and all of the three times I was the guy appearing out of the blue and taking the girl away from the guys (orbiters?) who were “working on her”.
 Funny how things change in life really.
-Overall, I was doing quite well for myself, but still there were times when my behaviour was simply cringeworthy and I was making what I now know were rookie mistakes.
-I was fairly ahead of the curve compared to my friends, but I had still not fully understood the real female nature, and it was showing at critical points.
+Overall I was doing quite well for myself back then, but there still were times when my behaviour was simply cringeworthy and I was making what I now know were rookie mistakes.
+Sure, I was fairly ahead of the curve compared to my friends, but I had still not fully understood the real female nature, and it was showing at critical moments.